nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br>
 <img src="images/logo.png" width="200px"><br>

-ModTrek is a desktop application for managing a typical NUS Computer Science student’s modules and degree progression, optimised for use via a Command Line Interface (CLI).
+**MODTrek** is a desktop application for managing a typical NUS Computer Science student’s modules and degree progression, optimised for use via a Command Line Interface (CLI).
 The app provides a convenient platform for students to easily access and update their modules within presses of a keyboard.<br><br>
+This application is currently geared towards NUS Computer Science Students of the AY2021-2022 cohort only.
+We hope to expand our application's scope in the coming years.

 ## Table of Contents <a name="toc"></a>